Novicell/novicell-frontend/README.md

 </svg>
 ```

-## How to use the favicon generator
+## Favicon generator
-By running the 'favicons' gulp task, icons will be generated automatically for all devices.
+By running `gulp favicons`, favicons will be generated automatically for all devices.

-1. Replace: `/favicons/favicons-master.png` with the site logo in `512x512` `png` format
+1. Replace: `assets/favicons/favicons-master.png` with the favicon in 512x512 pixels `png`-format
 2. Run `gulp favicons`
 3. Insert html from `dist/favicons/index.html` in your sites `<head>` section

 ## Post-CSS components
 As a grid we recommend to use [Flexboxgrid](http://flexboxgrid.com/) as it is almost a plug-n-play replacement for the Bootstrap grid.

 There's a few basic setups that you will always need for all your projects.
 Buttons, Grid, Form elements, Tables.
 (Well, maybe you won't use tables).
 There's also an example of a component and a view, just to show how the naming convention should be, as well as how you should both write and organize your CSS files.